 There is a dance class held in the main hall between 4.15 and 6.00.
 You can gain access to the music room before this or after, BUT not during, nor can you be in the dressing room between these times.
 You can, of course, have a game of pool or darts in the bar.
 If you come early and start setting up ask the lady running the class when you can get back in, as sometimes her last lesson does not take place and you can get back in at say 5.30.

 You should be able to gain access to the venue from 1 pm but NOT before unless by appointment on a Friday.
 If you are coming this early please ring the venue on 01895 637 487 to ensure there is nothing on in the room other than the dance class.
-It is suggested that you do this the day BEFORE your visit in the evening, as there may not be anyone there in the morning.
+It is suggested that you do this in the evening on the day BEFORE your visit, as there may not be anyone there in the morning.

 Band start time is usually 9.30pm with doors at 8.30, so arriving at 6.00/6.30 smart is suggested.
 Please note if you arrive early and decide to leave your gear and go off for a bite to eat (say) then all items are left at your own risk (there are staff around....).